 “Citrus fruits help provide vitamin C, which promotes collagen formation and slows the effects of free radicals, helping to maintain firm and youthful skin,” says Taub-Dix.
 “Pink grapefruits also provide lycopene, an antioxidant that helps skin stay resilient and smooth. “

 Slayton singles out sea buckthorn as her favorite wintertime skin improver.
 “If you want luminous skin, think of this pretty orange berry that tastes like a Sour Patch Kid.”
 You can get shots of it at many juice purveyors like Juice Generation, or you can buy unsweetened Sibu puree.
-“It’s rich in omega-7 oil, beta carotene and vitamin C, all of which make it helpful for the skin conditions associated with winter.”
+“It’s rich in omega-7 oil, beta-carotene and vitamin C, all of which help the skin conditions associated with winter.”
 For even more foods that will help your skin stay beautiful, don’t miss these 25 Healthy Foods That Give You Glowing Skin.

 Pumpkin Seeds and Shellfish

 Vitamin A is considered one of the best anti-agers and skin moisturizers.
 It’s also been proven to help smooth roughness.
 Zinc helps vitamin A do its job, which is why Slayton recommends eating shellfish and pumpkin seeds to combat winter skin.